MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

   - When it is selected: Leave the data in the destination object unchanged when you do an upsert or update operation.
 Insert a defined default value when you do an insert operation.
   - When it is unselected: Update the data in the destination object to NULL when you do an upsert or update operation.
 Insert a NULL value when you do an insert operation.

 - **Write batch size**: Specify the row count of data written to Salesforce in each batch.
+Suggest set this value from 10,000 to 200,000.
+Too few rows in each batch reduces copy performance.
+Too many rows in each batch may cause API timeout.

 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.